ungoogled-software/ungoogled-chromium-windows/README.md

     * 7-zip
     * Python 3.6 - 3.9 or 3.10.2+ (for build and packaging scripts used below)
         * At the end of the Python installer, click the button to lift the `MAX_PATH` length restriction.
+        * Check that your `PATH` does not contain the `python3` wrapper shipped by Windows, as it will only promt you to install Python from the Microsoft Store and exit.
+See [this question on stackoverflow.com](https://stackoverflow.com/questions/57485491/python-python3-executes-in-command-prompt-but-does-not-run-correctly)
     * Git (to fetch all required ungoogled-chromium scripts)
         * During setup, make sure "Git from the command line and also from 3rd-party software" is selected.
 This is usually the recommended option.